maidnaut/clang/README.md

 ![GitHub commit activity](https://img.shields.io/github/commit-activity/m/maidnaut/clang?style=for-the-badge)

 Clang is an all-in-one self hosted discord bot witten with pycord, inspired by Valkyrja.
 Handles moderation, tickets, logging, notes, and fun commands.
+Not to be confused with the C compiler.

 Clang is fully modular, extendable, extensible, and customizable with its functionality to dynamically load plugins.